Single Father Financial Help: Government & Organizations

 Hardship Grants

 Free government hardship grants do not exist because no federal or state agency sends money directly to individuals.
-However, single dads facing a financial crisis can often obtain assistance from another set of programs.
+However, single dads facing a financial crisis can often obtain assistance from other programs.

 • Debt relief